openstreams/wflow/doc/wf_DynamicFramework.rst

           5 = -

-Use role 0 for input maps to the model (those that are normally read from disk), role 1 for outputs, role 2 for state variables and role3 for model parameters.
+Use role 0 for input maps to the model (forcing data that are normally read from disk) only, role 1 for outputs, role 2 for state variables and role 3 for model parameters.
+The units may be choose freely and be strings also.

 example:
 ::